JetBrains/teamcity-documentation/topics/mono-support.md

 Automatic detection of Mono framework under Windows has the following specifics:
 1. The Mono version is read from `HKLM\SOFTWARE\Novell\Mono\DefaultCLR`.
-2. The Frameworks paths are extracted from `HKLM\SOFTWARE\Novell\Mono\%MonoVersion%`.
+2. The Frameworks paths are extracted from `HKLM\SOFTWARE\Novell\Mono\%\MonoVersion%`.
 3. The platform architecture is detected by analyzing `mono.exe`.

 #### macOS Specifics
 1. The framework is detected automatically from `/Library/Frameworks/Mono.framework/Versions`.
 2. The highest version is selected.
-3. The frameworks path are extracted from `/Library/Frameworks/Mono.framework/Versions/%MonoVersion%/lib/mono`.
+3. The frameworks path are extracted from `/Library/Frameworks/Mono.framework/Versions/%\MonoVersion%/lib/mono`.
 4. The platform architecture is fixed to x86 as Mono official builds support only X86.

 #### Custom Linux/Unix Specifics